 Reed students are creative, self-propelled, passionate, and analytical.
 They have a boundless enthusiasm for learning and an unexpected ability to embrace paradoxes.
 And they love Reed, one of the most intellectual colleges in the country.

-Located in the progressive, dynamic city of Portland, Oregon, the Reed campus encompasses 116 acres of rolling lawns and winding lanes, a century of distinct periods of architectural design, over 2,000 trees representing more than 125 species, and a 28-acre watershed that is home to a growing population of wildlife and native plants.
+Located in the progressive, dynamic city of Portland, Oregon, the Reed campus encompasses 116 acres of rolling lawns and winding paths, a century of distinct periods of architectural design, over 2,000 trees representing more than 125 species, and a 28-acre watershed that is home to a growing population of native wildlife and plants.

 9:1 Student-to-Faculty Ratio